 4. Contact Merchants That Have Your Credit Card on File

 One of the most arduous tasks you will face after losing your credit card is to update any merchants that use your credit card for recurring transactions or monthly bill pay.
 If you don’t give these vendors your new card number, expiration date and/or CVV code, you may miss a payment.
 And that missed payment could ultimately wind up hurting your credit score, should the account go to collections.
-(You can see if any collection accounts are hurting your credit scores by viewing your free credit report summary, updated each month, on Credit.com.)
+(You can see if any collection accounts are hurting your credit scores by viewing your free credit report summary, updated every 14 days, on Credit.com.)

 5. Scrutinize Your Statements